-The staff who worked rapidly will check you in and show you to your small “box”.
+The staff who worked rapidly will check you in and show you your small “box”.

-It is very cold on this floor with very strong air-condition open.
+It is freezing on this floor with very strong air-conditioning open.
 At Boxtel, you get a small room with a bed and free wifi.
 There is also the possibility to charge your phone.

 Moreover, some tea and coffee places were open as well.
 But most of them closed early in the evening

 My body temperature was scanned every time I walked through the checkpoint into the airport.
-When cleared the staff would add a green sticker on the shirt.
+When cleared, the staff would add a green sticker on the shirt.
 The Boxtel included a small area with two tables where you could sit down and eat.
 But for the toilet, I had to use the public one.
-The toilet was located a few minutes walk from the hotel.
+The bathroom was located a few minutes walk from the hotel.

 I didn’t have to fill in any form since Swedish citizens can enter Sweden without any PCR test.
 Well, at least we could do so at the time being.
-Things can change again so stay updated.
-We have to live with these terms when it comes to travelling during the pandemic.
+Things can change again, so stay updated.
+We have to live with these terms when travelling during the pandemic.

 The actual check-in took a long time.
-I reminded myself again that this was just because I was travelling during the pandemic.
-To be honest, social distancing wasn’t great.
+I reminded myself again that this was because I was travelling during the pandemic.
+Social distancing wasn’t significant.

 However, it was hard finding water inside the departure hall.
 Water could barely be found at vending machines by the gates.
 Just some of them were stocked with products.
 I could never imagine that finding water to drink would be an issue at a top-class airport as Suvarnabhumi Airport.

-Then the departure boards revealed all the flights as they were before the pandemic, with a minor difference though.
+Then the departure boards revealed all the flights as they were before the pandemic, with a difference.
 All but a very few flights like Emirates and Qatar were cancelled.
 An eerie place indeed.

-The aircraft boarded at 2.10 a:m and everything went smoothly.
-The airline crew offered plastic gloves and a mask in a special ” travel safety kit”.
+The aircraft boarded at 2.10 a:m, and everything went smoothly.
+The airline crew offered plastic gloves and a mask in a particular ” travel safety kit”.

 I was impressed because included was also lip balm and a toothbrush.
-Very good service for economy class indeed.
+Excellent service for economy class indeed.
 I slept and woke up two hours before landing in Doha.
 We arrived around 5.40 a:m local time.
 The duration of this flight was a bit less than six hours.

-At Doha’s Hamad Airport I had a bit of a culture shock.
+At Doha’s Hamad Airport, I had a bit of a culture shock.
 Another view of travelling during the pandemic.
 The airport was so active and alive.
-All the tax-free shops were open and big TV – screens displayed ads from luxury brands.
+All the tax-free shops and big TV – screens displayed ads from luxury brands.
 No one could miss that the football World Cup in Qatar 2022 was just around the corner.

-I asked to change the seat because of this and I was moved to the emergency exit.
-It was better but here you got some parents not caring at all what their kids were doing.
+I asked to change the seat, and I was moved to the emergency exit.
+It was better, but here you got some parents not caring what their kids were doing.
 Their kids were kicking the seats, screaming, moving and not wearing a seatbelt when landing.
 But I could tolerate it.
 It was less annoying than people coughing and neglecting wearing masks anyway.
 The complete durability of this flight was six hours.

-At Arlanda, the staff also offered a free covid test on arrival for anyone that wished.
+At Arlanda, the staff also offered a free covid test on arrival for anyone that wanted.

 I missed my train by ten minutes.
-And it turned out that all trains and buses, even rental cars were all full and rented out.
+And it turned out that all trains and buses, even rental cars, were packed and rented out.

-There seemed to be no chance for me to get to my hometown Jönköping.
+There seemed to be no chance to get to my hometown Jönköping.
 It made me frustrated since I had booked my first Covid vaccination on the 9th of July.

 On the Arlanda Express into Stockholm city, I managed to find one seat on Snälltåget.
 A really old but classic private train that would depart to Berlin 30 minutes later.

 I managed to book what seemed to be the last option to get to my hometown.
 And I did get on board this train.
 However, I was a little frightened that I was on the wrong train because there was not any mention of my station on the platform.
-But the number of the train seemed correct so I got on board.
+But the train number seemed correct, so I got on board.

-In Sweden, life seemed so normal even though the pandemic is still ever-present.
+Life seemed normal in Sweden, even though the pandemic was still ever-present.
 Ok, many people have been vaccinated or had Covid already.
-But now I looked like the odd one with my mask.
+But now, I looked like the odd one with my mask.
 Almost no one wore a mask.
-The people that did were mostly foreign travellers.
-So again a culture shock and a new face when travelling during the pandemic.
+The people that did were primarily foreign travellers.
+So again, a culture shock and a new face when travelling during the pandemic.

-The conductor explained that it was the right train, they just didn’t have the SPACE to write down all the stations where the train would stop.
+The conductor explained that it was the right train; they didn’t have the SPACE to write down all the stations where the train would stop.

-I politely informed her that this is not acceptable and how could you understand this if you were not Swedish.
+I politely informed her that this was unacceptable and that you could understand this if you were not Swedish.
 In Japan and China, a rolling digital display always mentions all the stations a train would stop.